 Things to consider

 There are a few things to think about when it comes to selecting the right meat cleaver for your kitchen:

-The six or eight-inch blade width is the most common in the meat cleaver market.
+The six or eight-inch blade width is the most common in the kitchen cleaver market.
 However, some manufacturers like Wüsthof produce their Classic Cleaver model in various sizes from 6-inches up to 16-inches in their largest size.